lammps/lammps/doc/src/compute_pressure.rst

 :math:`yz.` The equation for the :math:`(I,J)` components (where :math:`I` and :math:`J` are :math:`x`, :math:`y`, or :math:`z`) is
-similar to the above formula, except that the first term uses components derived from the kinetic energy tensor and the second term uses components of the virial tensor:
+similar to the above formula, except that the first term uses components related to the kinetic energy tensor and the second term uses components of the virial tensor:

 .. math::